mohanpillimitla/hello/README.md

 we will create our dataset by running the script. please check wiki for installation and training the model

-check the detailed implemenation in  https://github.com/mohanpillimitla/hello/wiki
+check the detailed explanation in  https://github.com/mohanpillimitla/hello/wiki